josepcastellanos/the-one-frontend/README.md

 03/04/2022 -> Group simulation params have been included on the simulation form, group configuration improved, now its possible to select the number of groups, up to 3, and u can select the number of hosts, the movement model and range of the group Performed adding the params to the params data structure in the front, and sending it to the front, changing the config file structure to accept the group params.

+10/04/2022 -> Traces as parameters correctly implemented, Taxi trace only works with 304 hosts and reality trace only works with more than 100 hosts.

 ## Done Checklist

 - [x]  Capture reports, for one simulation (at first)(Listen changes in one/reports/) -> DONE using watchfile (fs library) and the node-module log-timestamps